swirlai/swirl-search/docs/Developer-Reference.md

 The [Oracle connector](https://github.com/swirlai/swirl-search/blob/main/swirl/connectors/oracle.py) use the `oracledb` package to connect to an Oracle instance.

-As of Swirl 3.1.0, the included [Free Public DB](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/oracle.json) SearchProvider has tested against 23c Free and presumably supports earlier versions.
+As of SWIRL 3.1.0, the included [Free Public DB](https://github.com/swirlai/swirl-search/blob/main/SearchProviders/oracle.json) SearchProvider has tested against 23c Free and presumably supports earlier versions.
 This SearchProvider will be improved and preloaded in a future release.

 ## PostgreSQL